beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 ### AI-Powered Refinement

 Clicking the **Refine with AI** (sparkles) button in the editor toolbar sends your current document content to your configured local LLM.
 The AI's task is not to *answer* the document's request, but to *improve* the document itself.
 A modal will appear with the suggested refinement, which you can then accept or discard.
 The "Accept" button is the default and can be triggered by pressing `Enter`.
+This feature is available for Markdown and plaintext documents.

 ### Using Templates